jgmalacarne/dtmii/README.md

 # dtmii
 This repository contains data and code related to the MRR Innovation Lab project "Bundling Innovative Risk Management Technologies to Improve Nutritional Outcomes of Vulnerable Agricultural Households".

-Please see the README file for more information and funding acknowledgements.
+This study was made possible through the generous support of the American people through the United States Agency for International Development Cooperative Agreement No. AID-OAA-L-12-00001 with the BASIS Feed the Future Innovation Lab.
+The contents are the responsibility of the authors and should not be construed to represent any official U.S. government determination or policy.
+Additional financial support was provided by the Consultative Group on International Agriculturla Research through its Special Program on Impact Evaluation.
+We thank our research managers and teams in both countries–especially Osmund Lupindu and Aniceto Matias–for their excellent contributions to this project.
+We also thank our survey respondents and our commercial partners who made this work possible.

+The project's activities in both countrieswere ruled Exempt under Category 2 by the IRB at the University of California, Davis.
+Project numbers: 905582-1 (Mozambique), 905584-1 (Tanzania).
+Tanzania research permits issued by the Tanzanian Commission on Science and Technology, No. 2016-83-NA-2015-272, No. 2017-106-NA-2015-272, and No. 2018-237-NA-2015-272.
+This RCT was registered in the American Economic Association Registry for randomized controlled trials under trial numbers 2700 and 2702.

+For more details on the project, please visit: https://basis.ucdavis.edu/project/bundling-innovative-risk-management-technologies-improve-nutritional-outcomes-africa